 While unabashedly authoritarian, fash-ist, and theocratic, we are a pragmatic clique.
 As such, we welcome comments from intelligent and civil people across the political spectrum.

 Recurring themes: nationalism, statism, monarchism, democracy, liberalism, libertarianism, free markets, race relations, gender roles, pan-secession, revisionist history, conspiracy theories, pluralism, slavery, self-determination, imperialism, economics, political correctness, feminism, socialism, postmodernism, religion, etc.

-While we certainly desire to tear down your decaying, liberal-aborted ideologies, we also seek to help you find something better to fill the void.
+While we desire to tear down your decaying, progress-poisoned ideologies, we also seek to help you find something better to fill the void.
 That is, if your body is ready…

-Influences: George Fitzhugh, Søren Kierkegaard, Friedrich Nietzsche, Marcus Aurelius, Ragnar Redbeard, Bro.
-Michael and Peter Dimond, R.J.
+Influences: George Fitzhugh, Søren Kierkegaard, G.K.
+Chesterton, Friedrich Nietzsche, Marcus Aurelius, Ragnar Redbeard, Ayn Rand, Bro.
+Michael and Peter Dimond, Michael Voris, Steve Ray, R.J.
 Rushdoony, Graaaaaagh, The Last Psychiatrist, Whittaker Chambers, St. Augustine of Hippo, Sigmund Freud, Charles Bukowski, Edward Bernays.

-I was born and raised in an upper-middle-class white liberal protestant home in the Northeastern US.
-I became attracted to right-wing politics initially as a rebellion against my “more liberal than thou” upbringing.
-Like most of us, I was a libertarian for several years, exploring various factions such as paleo-conservatism, anarcho-capitalism and voluntaryism before I came to the unsettling realization that “freedom” and markets do not necessarily lead to the best outcomes all the time.
-I had to face the reality of human bio-diversity and come to grips with the fact that libertarianism isn’t going to work for everyone, and the people that it isn’t going to work for are going to ruin it for everyone else.
+I was born and raised in an upper middle-class, white, liberal protestant home in the Northeastern US.
+I became attracted to right-wing politics initially as a rebellion against my “more progressive than thou” WASP upbringing.
+Like most of us, I was a libertarian for several years, exploring various factions such as paleo-conservatism, anarcho-capitalism and voluntaryism before I came to the unsettling realization that “freedom” and markets do not necessarily lead to the best outcomes for all people all the time.
+Slapped in the face by the reality of human bio-diversity, I had to come to grips with the fact that libertarianism isn’t going to work for everyone, and the people that it isn’t going to work for are going to ruin it for everyone else.

-My other hobbies are ancient history and listening to audio books with my wife.
+My other hobbies are ancient history and spending time with my wife.
 I work as a software engineer IRL and do most of the tech support for this site.